-This week the great and the good of the sports media world will meet at Sportel Monaco.
-High on the agenda of many meetings during the convention will no doubt be the question, ‘how should sports rights owners and holders best adjust their business models to make the most of emerging new technologies?’.
+This week the great and the good of the sports media world will descend on Madrid for SportsPro OTT Summit.
+High on the agenda of many meetings during the summit will no doubt be the question, ‘how should sports rights owners and holders best adjust their business models to make the most of emerging new technologies?’.

 The OTT revolution has rocked the entire broadcast industry, but nowhere has this been more keenly felt than in the arena of sports media, where live streaming now offers a credible primary screen option for live sports.
 Not long ago, fans were only able to access content via linear channels.
 In this brave new world viewing choices are now abundant.
 And as ratings across linear and TV fall, fans are not switching off but rather switching to mobile or social platforms.